LAPT Montevideo Wraps Up with Main Event Trophy Headed to Venezuela

-Once again, Brazil had the numbers with three players from the biggest country of Latin American making the money, but that was not enough to capture the title in the end.
+Once again, Brazil had the numbers, with three players from the biggest country of Latin America making the money, but that was not enough to capture the title in the end.

 LAPT Continues in Panama

-It is only fitting that the last trophy of LAPT Montevideo ended with a player from Panama, as the Tour now takes a short break before travelling to this beautiful country linking the South and North America.
+It is only fitting that the last trophy of LAPT Montevideo ended with a player from Panama, as the Tour now takes a short break before traveling to this beautiful country linking South and North America.

-LAPT Panama is on the schedule for August 4-8, as PokerStars prepare for another amazing poker festival to be hosted at the Crown Casino Panama, in Panama City.
+LAPT Panama is on the schedule for August 4-8 as PokerStars prepares for another amazing poker festival to be hosted at the Crown Casino Panama in Panama City.

-Until then, Latin American players will have plenty of opportunity to practice their skills in online tournaments at PokerStars, win their seats for LAPT Panama via the online qualifiers, and play in the smaller regional tours to keep their skills sharp ahead of the next major challenge.
+Until then, Latin American players will have plenty of opportunities to practice their skills in online tournaments at PokerStars, grab their poker bonuses, win their seats for LAPT Panama via the online qualifiers, and play in the smaller regional tours to keep their skills sharp ahead of the next major challenge.